987123879113/ddrmini/README.md

-# DDR mini classic hacking guide
+# DDR Classic Mini Hacking Guide

 **WARNING**: This CAN brick your device if you're unlucky or not careful.
 Modify at your own risk.